top of page

 Spiritual Journaling

 Spiritual journaling is a way to explore being human as we reflect, anticipate, remember, wonder, dream, worry, and wish.
-We’ll do some journaling activities together and participants will leave this workshop inspired by additional ideas to maintain their own spiritual journals.
+We do some journaling activities together and participants will leave inspired by additional ideas to maintain their own spiritual journals or other forms of spiritual writing.

 ....and the workshops listed below